davidpiegza/Graph-Visualization/README.md

+### Notice: This repo is not maintained anymore but PRs are welcome.

 # Graph-Visualization

 This project is about 3D graph visualization with WebGL.
 The aim of this project is to evaluate the possibilities of graph drawing in WebGL.